 + smaller TCB is better (Section 5B)

 + Fix name for Jiang [48] to Jang (Section 8C)

+Author response: Thanks.
+All citations are done.

 - The two types of I/O paths are not defined but referred to in the introduction and Section 2 first para.

+Author response: We explicitly name them in the Contributions.

 - Clarify the security properties of the SMM enclave (Section 2B)?

+Author response: In the updated manuscript, we reclaimed, “We deem SMRAM as a special enclave, because SMRAM cannot be accessed by OS/HV after initialization, and therefore protects the conﬁdentiality and integrity of SMI handler.”

 - Before explaining the details of 2 categories of I/O, consider adding sentences which explain the main difference between them (Section 2C)

+Author response: We add this after the definition (Section 2C): “The main difference between these two types is that dataprovider/-consumer path is either the sink or the source of data and must handle data in plaintext, which requires careful isolation or conﬁdential protection; Whereas the data-storage/-transmitter type acts as a medium for data at rest or in transition.
+It focuses on the freshness and integrity of data.”

 - Section 2C, should it be trust-but-verify or verify-then-use instead of distrust-but-verify?

+Author response: Yes, “trust-but-verify” is the correct term.
+We would use “verify-then-use” because it is a proper term in our paper.
+Thank you so much for correcting us!

 - Section 2D

 + Does the UEFI driver have a standard security specification that Aurora verifies, if not, how did you decide what to check?

+Author response: UEFI is a unified EFI/firmware standard.
+It has specifications for different types of devices.
+The current implementation of Aurora prototype checks their parameters and return values according to their internal state machines (which can be found from device manual or driver documentations/comments), in addition to runtime memory address sanitizing, as described in Section 3B.

 + The attacker will learn the I/O size and request-response sizes.
 Should that be explicitly scoped out of the attacker model, or does Aurora prevent such leakage?

+Author response: Although Aurora automatically pads the message to be 4KB aligned, it still leaks information of message number.
+We scope them out in the assumption: “information leakage (I/O size and request/response frequency) ... are not considered.”

 + Even if the size of input and output is protected, the adversary will still learn the fact that the event occurred, is this considered a leakage under your threat model?

+Author response: Out of scope, because the adversary does not know which type of events occurs.

 - How does Aurora hook on the events of output requests by an enclave (Section 3B)?

+Author response: The output requests are forwarded by a kernel thread (ashmd) as described in Section 3D.
+This thread only handles exceptions (SMIs from an enclave to SMVisor, or IRQs from SMVisor to an enclave), and learns nothing about the message in plaintext.
+Denial of services attack such as drop or delay is not considered.

 - The workflow in Section 3B can largely be moved to the figure caption.
 Try to keep the high-level details in the main text.
 In that text, specify that the driver is UEFI driver.

+Author response: Good point!
+We move the workflow into the caption of Figure 2.

+[HELP] This makes the caption too long to read !